 20. A Pack of Fidget Spinners (including lights and glow-in-the-dark)

 22. A Liquid Motion Bubble Timer

 23. And how about convincing them to go for a very relaxing “color” bath?
 The color bath sends my kids to the bathroom on the double!

 We will also add some books and board games to the mix.
 Have you read my post “Anger Games.
 Super Fun Ways to Learn Coping Skills“.
 I highly recommend it.
 Some of the games suggested in the post are great ways to help kids develop coping skills, and fun at the same time.

 How is it going so far?
-I may continue including fun and cool Christmas gift ideas as I discover them.
-So bookmark this post and come back to it, when you sit in front of your computer to start your Christmas shopping.
+I may continue including fun and cool sensory gift ideas as I discover them.
+So bookmark this post and come back to it, when you sit in front of your computer to start your sensory shopping.